-The Pride Resource Center is part of the Student Diversity Programs and Services Cluster within the Division of Student Affairs of Colorado State University.
+The Pride Resource Center is part of the Student Diversity Programs and Services Cluster within the Office of Inclusive Excellence at Colorado State University.

 The Pride Resource Center provides programs and services to support the retention and thriving of LGBTQ+ students at CSU.

-Pride also provides resources for all community members to embrace and expand their understanding of sexual orientation, romantic orientation, gender identity, and gender expression through engaging the campus in critical learning and action towards the liberation of our wider LGBTQ+ community, particularly those who continue to face oppression based on other intersecting identities.
+Pride also provides resources for all community members to embrace and expand their understanding of sexual and romantic orientations, and gender identity and expression through engaging the campus in critical learning and action towards the liberation of our wider LGBTQ+ community, particularly those who continue to face oppression based on other intersecting identities.

 To create a campus culture in which all CSU LGBTQ+ students can thrive.

 What Do We Do?

-The Pride Resource Center offers regular opportunities for students to build community and connection on campus.
-We build community through Events (e.g. LGBTQ+ History Month, Lavender Graduation, Trans Day of Visibility), affinity and dialogue groups (e.g. Queer Connections), and opportunities to explore and learn about identity and campus resources (e.g. Pride Community Retreat, Out in the Rec).
+The Pride Resource Center offers regular opportunities for students to build community on campus.
+We build community through Events (e.g. LGBTQ+ History Month, Lavender Graduation), dialogues and workshops (e.g. Queer Connections), and opportunities to explore and learn about identity and campus resources (e.g. Pride Community Retreat, Out in the Rec).

-The Pride Resource Center regularly advocates for institutional change that better supports the safety, retention, success, and mental wellbeing of all LGBTQ+ students, while centering the ways in which systemic barriers disproportionately impact students based on race, culture, ethnicity, social class, and other identities.
+The Pride Resource Center regularly advocates for institutional change that better supports the safety, retention, success, and mental wellbeing of all LGBTQIA+ students, while centering the ways in which systemic barriers disproportionately impact students based on race, culture, ethnicity, social class, and other identities.
 We do this through meeting one-on-one with students, serving on institutional committees, supporting students’ self-advocacy, and promoting awareness initiatives.